BillyGareth/arima-and-sarima/README.md

 # ARIMA-And-Seasonal-ARIMA

 <img src="https://encrypted-tbn0.gstatic.com/images?q=tbn:ANd9GcRlmHe6BymBcjF0meWIpWZ3E7tn6w6_nGgzDg&usqp=CAU" width="600" height="200" />
-Let’s Break it Down:-
+Let’s Break it Down:
--[] AR: Autoregression.
+[✓] AR: Autoregression.
 A model that uses the dependent relationship between an observation and some number of lagged observations.
--[] I: Integrated.
+[✓] I: Integrated.
 The use of differencing of raw observations in order to make the time series stationary.
--[] MA: Moving Average.
+[✓] MA: Moving Average.
 A model that uses the dependency between an observation and a residual error from a moving average model applied to lagged observations.

 The parameters of the ARIMA model are defined as follows:
 - p: The number of lag observations included in the model, also called the lag order.